ONCOFAIR/FHIR-ImplementationGuide-Article/input/pagecontent/multicentric_study_research_flow.md

 ### Flow 3.2

 The health data warehouse receives the request and searches for data corresponding to the criteria provided.

-The warehouse retrieves the relevant data by querying the databases of the various participating treatment centres.
+*Note: Before sending the aggregated data, the data warehouse queries the databases of the various participating treatment centres.
+This internal process does not appear on the FHIR flow diagram.*

 Once the data has been collected, the warehouse sends the aggregated results to the consumer in the form of a FHIR bundle = searchset with a 200 OK code.
 The response contains complete patient and chemotherapy treatment information from multiple centres, enabling the consumer to perform a multi-centre analysis of the data received.
 The consumer receives the information and can carry out the multicentre study with the data collected.

 ### Search criteria